Passion Spirit Determination Integrity Community

 As we are an AMS club, we are required to charge a membership fee.
-For the low price of $10 for UBC students or $15 for community members, you get one year of rehearsals, performance opportunities, and a great group of friends.
+For the low price of $15*, you get one year of rehearsals, performance opportunities, and a great group of friends.
 We currently do not charge members for use of uniforms or instruments.

 How can I become a drum major or executive team member?